mastrovi/dlgprojects/dcq-xml-to-dlgadmin/README.md

 ### Instructions for use
-1. Drop dcqToDlgAdmin.py into the directory with your xml and run the program.
-(Alternatively you may run the program and input the complete file path.)
+1. Run prep.py.
+It will strip the repox prefix and add all necessary namespaces to the new file.
+2. Run dcqToDlgAdmin.py
-2. Provide input for the following questions:
+3. Provide input for the following questions:
    * What xml file would you like to convert?
    * These records will be public. (enter t or f)
    * These records will be included in DPLA. (enter t or f)